 What Is Freezer Burn And Why It Happens?

-Before you cook freezer burned meat, it is important to know what it is and how it looks like so you can prepare it accordingly.
+Before you cook freezer-burned meat, it is important to know what it is and what it looks like so you can prepare it accordingly.

 Freezer burn is the drying of food caused by poor moisture and temperature control inside a freezer.
 It is also caused by inappropriate freezing practices like insufficient freezer-safe backing or lengthy freezing periods.